These Citizen-Regulators In Arkansas Defied Monsanto. Now They're Under Attack

 When Fuller heard about this invention a few years ago, he thought it was great.
 "I absolutely wanted to spray dicamba in Arkansas and the rest of the nation," he says.

-The dicamba era arrived last summer.
-Farmers sprayed the chemical on their fields and say it worked splendidly.
+Farmers began spraying the chemical on their fields last summer, and they say it worked splendidly.
 The problem was that when the weather turned hot, the weedkiller didn't stay where it was supposed to.
 It seemed to evaporate and drift, sometimes for a mile or more, into fields of other crops that can't tolerate dicamba.
 It left those crops stunted or with curled up leaves.

 "I could not walk out of my house without seeing damage," says Fuller.